bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 [Utility Classes](/docs/reference/utility-classes) reference section.

-Many of the examples in this documentation are _live_ and can be edited in-place for an enhanced learning experience (note some examples may not work in IE11 due to use of ES6 JavaScript code in the `<template>` sections).
+Many of the examples in this documentation are _live_ and can be edited in-place for an enhanced learning experience (note some examples may not work in IE 11 due to use of ES6 JavaScript code in the `<template>` sections).

 BootstrapVue also provides an [interactive playground](/play) where you can experiment with the